sarahmthomas/CS193_Fall18_Lab3/README.md

 You can also isolate a single test case and run only that one by right-clicking it.

 ![](./images/test-run-one.png)

+This results in:

 ![](./images/test-run-one-result.png)

 4) Find the line where it goes wrong

 Once the test case fails, you can pinpoint the exact issue by double-clicking the failed case.
-After that, you should see the last line where failures occured highlighted.
+This will show you either the assert statement you got incorrect, or the line where an exception was encountered.

 ![](./images/test-highlight.png)